juntakei/sankey/README.md

   - `factor = 0.5` — the sum will be ~50% of the node height, useful for dense graphs.
 - This is a practical compromise (each link participates in two nodes), so widths are computed using per-node scales and then averaged for consistency.
 - If you want exact equality on all nodes simultaneously, we can add a small iterative solver — ask if you'd like that.

+## Legend
-- Legend can be displayed default.
+- Legend will be shown by default.
 If you want not to show legend, add "false" to the command.
 - sample $ python scripts/demo_render_color.py example_multi_segments.json demo.svg 0.9 per_item false

 ## Tests